 University of Waterloo Art Gallery

 Thank you to the Waterloo Region Arts Fund for their support of this project.

 Borrowing its title from a Homer Watson drawing (c.
-1875), the paintings in O’er the Western Hills were inspired by representations of settler life found in early Canadian ad campaigns that depicted idealized, anonymous women and a romanticized life “on the frontier”.
-Each painting was conceived in collaboration with the subjects, who appear in their chosen work attire as either actively engaged in work or caught during an introspective moment in the early morning or late afternoon.
-Students, temp workers, teachers and retirees from a range of specialized STEM fields are represented: fire safety, water quality, wetland conservation, contaminated site remediation, regenerative permaculture, as well as ethics and justice, accessibility and outreach, and astrophysics.
+1875), the series O’er the Western Hills was inspired by early Canadian ad campaigns that depicted idealized, anonymous women and a romanticized life “on the frontier”.
+Each of these paintings were conceived of in collaboration with the subjects, who ranged from students and temp workers, to teachers and retirees, from a range of specialized STEM fields, including: fire safety, water quality, wetland conservation, contaminated site remediation, regenerative permaculture, as well as ethics and justice, accessibility and outreach, and astrophysics.

 Despite their many professional accomplishments, the day-to-day reality of these women and gender-oppressed science workers remains largely dominated by masculinity, whiteness, hetero-cis-normativity, and other privilege.